friflo/ECS-wiki/README.md

 > Relations are not implemented as components to avoid *archetype fragmentation*.

 > [Systems](docs/systems.md) are optional.
 They are used to group queries or custom operations.
-> Systems support logging and realtime monitoring to find bottlenecks.
+> They support logging / monitoring of execution times and memory allocations in realtime.

 > [Hierarchy / Scene tree](docs/entity.md#hierarchy) used to setup a child/parent relationship between entities.
 > An entity in the hierarchy provide direct access to its children and parent.